tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ### Security Considerations

 Real world implementation of Elliptic-curve Cryptography (ECC) is largely based on official standards that govern the selection of curves in order to try and make the Elliptic-curve Discrete-logarithm Problem (ECDLP) hard to solve, that is finding an ECC user's secret key given the user's public key.
 Many attacks break real-world ECC without solving ECDLP due to problems in ECC security, where implementations can produce incorrect results and also leak secret data.
-Some implementation considerations also trumps efficiency over security.
-Secure implementations of the standards based curves are theoretically possible but highly unlikely. ([[14]], [[32]])
+Some implementation considerations also trump efficiency over security.
+Secure implementations of the standards-based curves are theoretically possible but highly unlikely. ([[14]], [[32]])

 Grin, Beam and Adjoint use ECC curve secp256k1 [[24]] for their Bulletproofs implementation, which fails 1 out of 4 ECDLP security criteria and 3 out of 4 ECC security criteria: